club-1/newsletter/README.md

 - subscribe and unsubscribe using emails
     - email confirmation at subscription
 - store emails in a file, separated by new lines
+- a signature is picked out randomly from your selection to add some human vibe to automatic emails
 - no web interface

 ## todo